• 10.00am - 5.30pm

 Japanese stopped

-The Japanese drive to conquer all of New Guinea ended with their failure to capture Port Moresby on the south coast.
+The Japanese drive to conquer all of the island of New Guinea ended with their failure to capture Port Moresby on the south coast.
 This was after their landing at Milne Bay was repulsed (August-September 1942) and a landward drive against the city was halted in desperate fighting on the mountainous Kokoda Trail (July-November 1942).

 Counter-attack